emmarklein/RNAseq_pipeline/README.md

 # RNAseq pipeline

-Let's get pumped to work with RNA-seq data!
+Who is excited to work with RNA-seq data!

+background: rna seq videos, explain the pipeline process before going into each step

+**Goal:** Genome mapping with STAR aligner